Ibaka’s 3-pointer helps Raptors survive Wizards in double OT

+WASHINGTON (AP) — The Toronto Raptors began with a rush.
+They scored the first nine points against the Washington Wizards, built a 19-point lead in the first quarter and went ahead by 23 in the second quarter.

+Near the end of the third quarter, Toronto still led by 17 points.
+Then Washington got hot and forced one overtime and then another.

-WASHINGTON (AP) — Serge Ibaka hit a 3-pointer with 15 seconds left in the second overtime, and the Toronto Raptors survived to earn their fifth straight win, 140-138 over the Washington Wizards on Sunday.
+Serge Ibaka’s 3-pointer with 15 seconds left in the second overtime allowed the Raptors to survive and earn their fifth straight win, 140-138 over the Wizards on Sunday.

-The Raptors blew a 23-point lead but outlasted the stubborn Wizards, who never led until early in the second extra period.

-Toronto, which was led by Kawhi Leonard’s 41 points and 11 rebounds, led 51-28 with four minutes to play in the second quarter and 96-79 with 57 seconds to play in the third.
+“It shouldn’t come down to the last possession,” Kawhi Leonard said.
+“We need to close out games better.”

 Most Read Sports Stories